YsielX/vm-translator/README.md

 # vm-translator

-**Translate virtual machine code into x86_64 assembly instructions for IDA to decompile, analyze and debug** Currently, bytecode instruction translation is implemented (less than eight registers)
+**Translate virtual machine code into x86_64 assembly instructions for IDA to decompile, analyze and debug in reverse engineering.**
+Currently, bytecode instruction translation is implemented (less than eight registers)

 Usage: